CREATIVE THINKING STYLES

 People who think creatively or Òout of the boxÓ, as they say, have certain traits in their thinking.
 Since this is the kind of thinking that is often best, here are some of those traits:

-1. A willingness to think alone.
+1. Be willing to think differently than others.
 Most people want to think like their friends, their family and maybe other authority figures.
 This feels safe and secure and guarantees their social acceptance.
 However, to think creatively, one must be willing to go it alone, at least for a while until you meet new friends and others who think as you do.

-2. A bit of daring.
+2. Be a little daring.
 This is similar to the above.
 One must be willing to entertain ideas and opinions that are out of the mainstream, not as accepted, and sometimes sound odd.
 If you read this website, you are among those who have a little courage to think differently in this way.
 However, most people are creatures of the herd and of habit, and have difficulty with anything that is new or different.

 3. Think widely.
 This means to entertain different ideas in your head without judging them so much that you just dismiss them quickly.
 This is a very important trait for creative people in every field of endeavor.

-4. A willingness to change your views.
+4. Be willing to change your views.
 This is hard for many people.
 One must be willing to say ÒI was wrongÓ, ÒI did not understand wellÓ, and other similar statements.
-It takes a bit of humility to realize that the mind must grasp ideas and it takes a while to do this in most cases.
+It takes a bit of humility to realize that the mind must grasp ideas and it takes a while to do this, in most cases.

 6. Think things through and remain consistent in your thinking.
-Many people let certain facts or observations slide and often they even excuse these oversights.
-If you are to be successful in your thinking, it must be logical and there must not be gaps or oversights or things that are simply ignored because they donÕt fit quite right.
+Many people ignore certain facts, or let certain facts or observations slide.
+They may even excuse these oversights.
+If you are to be successful in your thinking, it must be logical and there must not be gaps, oversights or things that are simply ignored because they donÕt fit quite right.

-7. Remain grounded and centered.
+7. Remain grounded and centered, at all times.
 This is another critical principle.
 Too many people entertain ideas that simply do not work.
 For example, today many people think the government would best control health care, auto companies, oil companies, banks and so on.
 It sounds okay on the surface.
-However, history has shown that it simply doesnÕt work.
+However, history has shown that it simply doesnÕt work, no matter how good it may sound.

-Government bureaucrats are simply not knowledgable and smart enough to run companies better than private corporations.
-So even if one does not like corporations, one must stay grounded and realize that government does an even worse job in almost all cases.
-This is certainly the case with the US Post Office, for example, Amtrak, and most government-run enterprises throughout the world.
+Government bureaucrats are simply not knowledgeable and smart enough to run companies better than private corporations.
+So even if one does not like corporations, one must stay grounded and realize that government does an even worse job, in almost all cases.
+This is certainly the case with the US Post Office, for example, Amtrak (a government railroad), and most government-run enterprises throughout the world.

 If you have an idea, you must check it with historical fact and experience.
 To do this, you must also often read other points of view since too often one gets trapped by oneÕs own friends and their authors and authorities.